NASA-PDS/registry/docs/source/install/docker-compose.rst

 ****************************

-To ingest data in the registry, you need to run client side command (which use docker compose as well internally)
+To trigger data ingestion in the registry, you need to run client side commands (which use docker compose as well internally)

 ================================================ ==================================================== ==============================================
  Command prototype                                 Description                                          Prerequisites